lawrennd/old_talks/_ml/includes/matrix-factorization.md

 We also will subtract the mean from the rating before we try and predict them predictions.
-Have a think about why this might be a good idea (hint, what will the gradients be if we don't subtract the mean).
+Have a think about why this might be a good idea (*Hint*: what will the gradients be if we don't subtract the mean?).

 \code{Y['rating'] -= Y['rating'].mean()}